dhaliaditi/Severity-Index/README.md

 ## Answering RQ2:
 - Input: training.csv or testing.csv
-- Output: severity_range (severity ranges in different project based on low and high severity)
+- Output: severity_range (severity ranges in different project based on low and high severity).
+This result is also described in submitted paper in a table.

 ## Answering RQ3:
   - Input: 2group_relation.xlsx (gained from RQ1 output)